Yūshinron: Composition and writing

 The song begins as vocals solely backed by acoustic guitar, with the rest of the band's instruments added before the first verse, with the instruments played much more frantically in choruses.

 The lyrics of the song are introspective, and involve vocalist and songwriter Yojiro Noda acknowledging the "parts of [himself] that [he] hates and likes" in regards to a romantic relationship.
 He reasons that he decided to hate his lover as a protective measure, as he realised he would be hated at the end of the relationship no matter of how it turned out.
 He also reasons that one day he will want someone to love him, and that he will also make the first move then.
-He describes his lover as "the only earthly goddess" as well as a "washing machine for humanity" (人間洗濯機, ningen sentaku-ki).
+He describes his lover as "the only earthly goddess" as well as a "washing machine for humanity" (人間洗浄機, ningen senjou-ki).
 He asks if she made the earth round, so that nobody could cry in the corner of it, and says that when she is not there, he looks for a corner to cry.

 The song also mentions two types of people, "humanity unbelievers" (人間不信者, ningen fushinsha) and "humanity believers" (人間信者, ningen shinsha).
 The unbelievers "curse the future," while the believers "dream of the future" and are the suicide candidates of tomorrow.
 Noda describes his lover as "giving eternal happiness to people who were, two second ago, suicide candidates."
 He believes his lover is in his heart, sending him love through his White and red blood cells.

 Noda described the song is needing earth-shattering effort to create, and that the song brings the world of a person and their partner to importance.
 The song's title is a pun on the word yūshinron (有神論), however the second kanji, god is replaced with the homonym heart.
 Noda did this to express the fact that he cannot believe in God, however can believe in the power of humanity's hearts.

 The B-side of the single, "Jennifer Yamada-san," is performed by an alter-ego of the band, called Misoshiru's.
 The song was the first of the band to be released under this moniker.